dokizx/phone-cost-centre-bot/README.md

-# Phone Invoice Reader Bot
+# Invoice Cost Centre Allocator

-This Streamlit app reads PDF invoices and extracts mobile numbers and their costs.
+This app reads a Linkt-style phone invoice PDF and an Excel file with phone numbers and cost centres.

-## How to Run
+It calculates the total cost by cost centre and handles unmatched numbers by splitting cost evenly.

+## To Run:

 ```bash
 pip install -r requirements.txt